 You may wonder why this is but the majority of “city dwellers” have their roots in one or the other rural parish and the roast Breadfruit is usually part of a special home coming meal.

-You will rarely meet a Kingstonian who does not have origins from rural Jamaica and Jamaicans are very proud of their parish of origin.
+You will rarely meet a Kingstonian who does not have a connection with rural Jamaica and Jamaicans are very proud of their parish of origin.

 Jamaicans abroad also look forward to some Jamaica roasted breadfruit and whenever a family member from Jamaica is visiting a roast breadfruit or three is a ‘must bring’ items.